Let’s look at how to get your first credit card, as well as some tips that can make the process go more smoothly.

 What to do if your application is denied

-If your credit card application is denied, first consider possible reasons why this might have happened.
+If your credit card application is denied, consider possible reasons why this might have happened.
 Do you have poor credit, not enough credit history or insufficient income?
 All these factors could play a part, and it can help to address them before filling out another application.

 But how do you know exactly why your application was denied?
 This is where adverse action letters come into play.